danjamin/react-fluxlike-mail-demo/README.md

 # TODO

-- Store last route to be smarter about what data needs fetching -- Be smarter about which data to fetch in "nested routes"
+- [x] Bring in immutability
-- Reduce the number of renders?
+- [x] Reduce the number of re-renders
-- Demonstrate testing with mockrequire and an example unit test
+- [ ] Action handlers
-- Action handlers
+- [ ] Demonstrate testing with mockrequire and an example unit test
-- Pre-load from local storage (when available)
+- [ ] Is there a lighter router to use than to include all of Backbone?
-- Bring in immutable js for data in stores
+- [ ] Explore a link-to component which interacts with the router
-- Is there a lighter router to use than to include all of Backbone?
+- [ ] Be smarter about which data to fetch in "nested routes"
-- Drop webpack in favor of browserify ?
+- [ ] Pre-load from local storage (when available)